 Microloans have been around for at least 50 years, so the Foundation has learned from other organisations’ mistakes.

-For more details about our microloans programme, see Eliminating dependence on aid.
+For more details about our microloans programme, see Ending dependence on aid.

 It is often asked why banks in Malawi can’t provide loans.
 In a commercial environment where the national bank base rate is over 13%, banks won’t consider lending such small amounts, they don’t offer close training and mentoring, and foreclosure is used as a penalty should a borrower default.